ParisNeo/cfg/README.md

     // Now our parameters are all loaded successfully, time to play }
 ```
+# Information
+This is one of multiple libraries I have developed to simplify some tasks we do with C on linux.
+The objective is for it to be open source, eazy to use and compatible with both c and cpp.
+The build system is make and is compatible with gcc building system.
+It is very eazy to use this with cmake or other build systems.
+All these libraries have been tested on raspberry pi with raspbian.
+They help starting a new application that requires configuration, communication with arduino tools and spreading information between multiple services on the raspberry pi.

+The licence is MIT, so you can use this code in your projects without worrying about licence contamination that could happen when using GPL licences.
+So you still can use it for free in commercial applications.

+Tests and bugfixes are welcome.
+Just clone it, repare it and send a pull request.
+I want to keep this code as clean and simple as possible so please avoid feature creaping.

 # Useful links
 Check out my [uart library](https://github.com/ParisNeo/uart) built in the same spirit as this library.